 1. The young

 Each year we give scholarships to post graduate students at eight universities with an award of £2K each.
 In addition, two of the universities have an extra award following a generous donation from a Past Master.
 The Beloe Fellowship is an annual award of £5K competed for by applicants from these Universities doing post doctoral research.
 We also give travel grants to any of our Apprentices, Scholars or Freemen wish to attend a scientific conference in order to present a paper.
-See the Grants and Awards leaflet in the sidebar.
+Please log into the members area in order to apply.University Awards & travel grants

 Southwark Sea Cadets